 Another recommendation from Google will be to add “XYZ” as a keyword, but that keyword might not be relevant to your campaign, it might be too general for the niche you are trying to reach.

-So no, we would not recommend to aim at a 100% of Optimization Score, but it can be more than profitable to tend to an above average quality score.
+So no, we would not recommend aiming at a 100% of Optimization Score, but it can be more than profitable to tend to an above-average quality score.

 First and most important:

 If a proposed optimization is not relevant: dismiss it